bartwronski/PoissonSamplingGenerator/README.md

 It outputs ready-to-use patterns for both hlsl and C++ code.
 It plots pattern on a very simple graphs.

+Generated sequence has properties of maximizing distance for every next point from previous points in sequence.
+Therefore you can use partial sequences (for example only half or a few samples based on branching) and have proper sampling function variance.
+It could be useful for various importance sampling and temporal refinement scenarios.

 ### Usage

 Just edit the options and execute script: `python poisson.py`